yomidevs/yomitan/README.md

 Some contributions we always appreciate:

 - Well-written tests covering different functionalities.
-This includes [playwright tests](https://github.com/themoeway/yomitan/tree/master/test/playwright), [benchmark tests](https://github.com/themoeway/yomitan/tree/master/benches), and unit tests
+This includes [playwright tests](https://github.com/themoeway/yomitan/tree/master/test/playwright), [benchmark tests](https://github.com/themoeway/yomitan/tree/master/benches), and unit tests.
-- Increasing our type coverage
+- Increasing our type coverage.
 - More and better documentation!

 Information on how to setup and build the codebase can be found [here](./CONTRIBUTING.md#setup).